componentjs/component/Readme.md

   Because `component(1)` has no notion of a "template", even simple HTML files should be converted to a `require()`-able module.
 It is recommended that public components shared within the community use regular HTML templates, and regular CSS stylesheets to maximize contributions, however if you wish to use alternate technologies just make sure to compile them before publishing them to Github.

+  For the recommended use-case of regular HTML, the `component-convert(1)` command will translate a regular HTML file to its `require()`-able JavaScript counterpart.

 ## Developing component(1) sub-commands